titan97/three-js-gravity-wave-visualization/README.md

 ## About The Project

 This project was inspired by this post by Jeff Bryant on Wolfram Alpha coummunity ([gravity wave post](https://community.wolfram.com/groups/-/m/t/790989))
 The idea was to use and modify the wave formula with threejs and javascript for a more immersive browser experience of the simulated gravity wave.
+The implementation involves a large 2d array of 3 dimensional points on a flat plane and the wave animation is just calculating where each point should be at some time step, t according to the equation model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>